devtron-labs/devtron/README.md

 ## Compatibility notes

 - Only AWS kubernetes cluster is supported as of now
-- we use modified version of [argo rollout](https://argoproj.github.io/argo-rollouts/).
+- It uses modified version of [argo rollout](https://argoproj.github.io/argo-rollouts/).
 - application metrics only works for k8s 1.16+

 ## Community